 The rest of the city

-One of Beirut’s main highlights is undoubtedly the famous Raouche Rocks.
+One of Beirut’s main highlights and an unmissable spot on any Lebanon itinerary is undoubtedly the famous Raouche Rocks.
 Though the rocks look impressive, trash is everywhere (like in most of Beirut’s coast).
 Additionally, we had quite a hard time crossing the General De Gaulle Boulevard.
 No worries.
 Take a deep breath (well, as much as pollution permits), be extra careful and don’t let fools that don’t respect pedestrians ruin your day!
 A place with a completely different atmosphere is the giant American University of Beirut.
 It not only houses a collection of nice old buildings and fabulous gardens, but there’s a modern Zaha Hadid’s building too.
 Additionally, Beirut is famous for its beautiful villas, and though they are slowly disappearing, several spectacular ones remain scattered around the city.
 Don’t miss the Sursock Palace and the Nicolas Sursock Museum in Achrafieh.

 The best neighborhoods to stay in Beirut